r3fang/alignTools.C/README.md

 # alignTools

-alignTools is a collection of C-implemented pairwise DNA sequence alignment tools.
+alignTools is a collection of C-implemented tools for pairwise DNA sequence alignment.
 It includes following alignment features:

-  - needle (global alignment)
+  - global alignment
-  - smith-waterman (local alingment)
+  - local alingment
-  - fit alignment allows affine gap plus jump state (e.g. rna-seq with splicing junctions)
+  - fit alignment (jump state)
   - overlap alignment
   - edit distance

 More features will be added in the near future.

 ### Version
 0.7.23-r15